Public Enquiry 1975: introduction

 View looking onto methane drainage house and generator site.

-The view across the pit yard looking onto the electrical workshop, cable store and The workshop.
+The view across the pit yard looking onto the electrical workshop, cable store and the mechanical workshop.
 The stockyard was a huge area to the right of the photo.

 The view across the pit yard from the shaftsmens workshop looking onto the mechanical workshop, workshop offices and electrical / cable workshops.